 Don’t limit your search by price

 If you are looking for a really great hotel experience, you won’t be able to really limit your resort by price.
-Most of these hotels are going to be more than your average hotel, so if you limit your price, you may end up missing these options altogether.
-Instead, keep your searches open-ended to see what you come across and you never know, you may find a great deal.
+Many of these hotels are going to cost more than your average hotel.
+If you limit your price, you may end up missing these options altogether.
+Instead, keep your searches open-ended to see what you come across.
+You never know, you may find a great deal.

 Look outside of hotels